CubeCraftGit/cubeforge/CONTRIBUTING.md

-# Contributing to Eliza
+# Contributing to CubeForge Eliza Implmentation

-First off, thank you for considering contributing to Eliza!
+First off, thank you for considering contributing to CubeForge Eliza Implmentation!
 We welcome contributions from everyone, regardless of experience level.

 ## Contribution License Agreement

-By contributing to Eliza, you agree that your contributions will be licensed under the MIT License.
+By contributing to CubeForge Eliza Implmentation, you agree that your contributions will be licensed under the MIT License.
 This means:

 1. You grant us (and everyone else) a perpetual, worldwide, non-exclusive, royalty-free license to use your contributions.
 2. Your contributions are and will be available as Free and Open Source Software (FOSS).